Finevin Side Effects

-Note: This page contains information about the side effects of azelaic acid topical.
-Some of the dosage forms included on this document may not apply to the brand name Finevin.
+Note: This document contains side effect information about azelaic acid topical.
+Some of the dosage forms listed on this page may not apply to the brand name Finevin.

 Applies to azelaic acid topical: topical cream, topical foam, topical gel/jelly.

-In addition to its needed effects, some unwanted effects may be caused by azelaic acid topical (the active ingredient contained in Finevin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, azelaic acid topical (the active ingredient contained in Finevin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking azelaic acid topical: